Shizuka Miura: Musical influences

 Shizuka was prompted to compose music after seeing Maki Miura adapting a poems of hers to music.
-When asked about her favorite band, Shizuka cited Les Rallizes Dénudés specifically from the Japanese psychedelic scene.
+When asked about her favorite band, Shizuka mentioned Les Rallizes Dénudés in regards to the Japanese psychedelic scene.

 Musical styles and voice

 Shizuka's music, together with her band, spanned psychedelic, folk, noise rock, acid rock, and neo-psychedelia.
 Musical instruments she played included guitar, and bells.

 Shizuka possessed distinctive vocals: chanted, slow, plaintive, and tremulous, often connoting sadness and a "gothic atmosphere".
-Her vocals were imperfect and tuneless, but these aspects added an emotional edge as part of the band's style.
+Her vocals were imperfect and sometimes tuneless, but these aspects added an emotional edge as part of the band's style.

 Songwriting

 Shizuka's band usual creative process started by listening to Shizuka singing lyrics, jam together, and only then arrange the song.
 She attributed the slow tempo in most of her music to she writing them at her natural pace, and not to a deliberate endeavor.
-She also said that she presented her inspirations, which in turn came from her personal experiences, in music.
-She wrote the song "Planning for Loneliness" (孤獨を圖る, Kodoku o Hakaru) based on her experience of having stomach cancer in the late 1980s while she also had a child who was only one and a half years old, and often performed this piece with her band because she considered it important to her.
+She also said that she presented her inspiration, which in turn came from her personal experiences, in music.
+She wrote the song "Planning for Loneliness" (孤獨を圖る, Kodoku o Hakaru) based on her experience of having stomach cancer in the late 1980s while she also had a child who was one and a half years old, and often performed this piece with her band because she considered it important to her.